LewisScally/doks-1/content/docs/help/how-to-update.md

 Then click "Go."

 However, there is one super important detail you must still do: add a password to the call.
 This is a straightforward step, and prevents unwanted zoombombers from crashing your call.
 To add a password — right after you've started the call — click the "shield" icon in the bottom-right corner of the screen.

 Select "add password," and then enter your desired password in the blank field (please do not use "password" as your password).
-Press enter, and your Jitsi call is now password protected.
+Press enter, and your l Chat call is now password protected.

+Because a video call isn't a video call without other participants, you need to invite them to join you.
+L Chat makes this process as easy as sending your friends the meeting URL.

+So, in the case of the above example, you would send your friends lchat.co.uk/ournewmushroomshow